 Cake Flour – some baking recipes call for this specific flour which has less protein than all-purpose flour and helps to make cakes light and airy.
+What follows is an easy way to make cake flour at home when you find you don’t have any on hand.

 Do you have that box of cake flour in your pantry?